-This tuna casserole recipe is creamy, delicious, and gluten-free—finally, classic comfort food for those of us on gluten-free diets.
+This tuna casserole recipe is creamy, delicious, and gluten-free—finally, classic comfort food for those on gluten-restrictive diets.

-Use your favorite gluten-free pasta shape—gluten-free rigatoni, macaroni, or shells produce very good results.
+Use your favorite gluten-free pasta shape: Rigatoni, macaroni, or shells produce very good results.

 - 8 ounces gluten-free pasta (your choice of shape)

 - 1/2 cup sweet yellow onion (finely diced)

 - 1/2 cup red bell pepper (finely diced)

 - 1 1/2 cups canned gluten-free cream of mushroom soup (or homemade gluten-free cream of mushroom soup)

 - 1 (12-ounce) can tuna packed in water (well-drained, broken into small pieces)

 - 2 cups cheddar cheese (shredded)